 - For copyright reasons, the cover of the thesis has been placed under a permanent embargo and is not included in this download version of the thesis.

-1. C-H activation, C-C bond formation and bifunctional catalysis: a general introduction (Embargo until 28 September 2018)
+1. C-H activation, C-C bond formation and bifunctional catalysis: a general introduction (Embargo up to and including 28 September 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.